masscollabs/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ A short introduction - "We Masscollabs Services is leading to Software, Hardware and Science for the Internet Cyberspace with our own consciousness.
+🙋‍♀️ A short introduction - "We QB Networks & Masscollabs Services are leading to Software, Hardware and Science for the Internet Cyberspace with our own consciousness.
 We have our own roadmap and which is why we say we are a Free Software project.
 This is an open way to software and open infrastructures"

 🌈 Contribution guidelines - You may start reading https://github.com/masscollabs/masscollabs/blob/master/CODE_OF_CONDUCT.md